turingschool/front-end-curriculum/projects/module-2/flash-cards.md

 ***CYOE (Choose Your Own Extension)***
 Collaborate with instructors to personalize an extension for this project

+## README

+Your README should include the following, in this order:

+- Abstract at the top (A sentence or two describing the project)
+- A GIF of the working application
+- Technologies used
+- Install/Setup instructions

 ## Evaluation Rubric

 ### Functional Expectations